kasbst/puttystorm/README.md

 # PuTTYStorm
-Lightweight tabbed window manager for putty sessions
+Lightweight tabbed window manager for putty sessions with simple SFTP Manager and Configuration Management plugin

 ### Features
  - Open multiple sessions with one click